-- 212. Articles 34 and 35 of the Law on Patents for Invention define the acts that are subject to Penal and Civil Code in the form of imprisonment of up to two years (Article 34) with an alternative punishment in the form of a penalty, or the penalty only (Article 35).
+- 212. The representative of Moldova noted that Articles 34 and 35 of the Law on Patents for Invention define the acts that are subject to Penal and Civil Code in the form of imprisonment of up to two years (Article 34) with an alternative punishment in the form of a penalty, or the penalty only (Article 35).
 They also prescribe compensation for damages caused to the right holder for lost profit and for the liquidation of the goods or transfer of them to the patent owner.
-Other measures are provided by the Law on the Protection of Consumer Right no. 1453 of May 25, 1993 as well as by the following Articles of the Penal Code: - infringement of inventor's rights; - unlawful utilization of trademarks; - misappropriation of the owner's property by swindle; - acquisition or sale of property obtained by crime;
+Other measures are provided by the Law on the Protection of Consumer Right no. 1453 of May 25, 1993 as well as by the following Articles of the Penal Code: - infringement of inventor's rights; - unlawful utilization of trademarks; - misappropriation of the owner's property by swindle; - acquisition or sale of property obtained by crime; - obstruction or damaging of posters, public declarations, notifications, advertisements of the Code concerning administrative Contravention. - 213.
+Some members of the Working Party requested nformation on the criminal procedures and penalties applicable to the unlawful utilization of trademarks, as provided by Article 158 of the Criminal Code.
+In response, the representative of Moldova said that the procedures in these cases were the same as for ordinary criminal offenses.

-- obstruction or damaging of posters, public declarations, notifications, advertisements of the Code concerning administrative Contravention. - 213.
-Some members of the Working Group asked for information on the criminal procedures and penalties applicable to the unlawful utilization of trademarks, as provided by Article 158 of the Criminal Code.
-In response, the representative of Moldova said that the procedures in these cases are the same as for ordinary criminal offenses. - 214.
-Under Article 38(12) of the Copyright Law, a person committing an intentional infringement of a copyright or neighboring rights for gain and having caused considerable prejudice to the holder of the right is liable to a term of imprisonment of one to three years or/and to a fine of 100 1000 times the minimum salary. - 215.
+- 214. The representative of Moldova stated that pursuant to Article 38(12) of the Copyright Law, a person committing an intentional infringement of a copyright or neighboring rights for gain and having caused considerable prejudice to the holder of the right is liable to a term of imprisonment of one to three years or/and to a fine of 100 1000 times the minimum salary. - 215.
 The representative of Moldova stated that Moldova would comply with all the provisions of the Agreement on Trade-Related Aspects of Intellectual Property Rights from the date of accession to the WTO without recourse to any transitional period.
 The Working Party took note of this commitment.